BA (Hons) Degree in Music Production

-As Ireland’s only Avid Pro Tools Pro School (and one of only six in Europe), you will acquire official certification in Avid Pro Tools up to expert level (310M or 310P).
+As Ireland’s only Avid Pro Tools Pro School (and one of only six in Europe), you will acquire official certification in Avid Pro Tools.

 Alongside studio and live recording, this programme develops skills in critical listening and audio analysis, investigations of form and aural training, and music theory.
 You will also learn vital skills in the online promotion of music, project leadership, and marketing.

 As with all our courses, hands on experience is crucial to learning.
 Our students are trained in the world-famous Windmill Lane Recording Studios, Ireland’s premier audio production facility.
 With a client list that includes a who’s-who of global superstars and up-and-coming Irish acts.

 - This course is taught by passionate Industry Professionals